China stocks end higher on stimulus expectations amid COVID surge | Business

 - China

-** For the week, the CSI 300 Index dropped 1.1%, while the Shanghai Composite Index fell 0.9%. ** "Range-bound sentiment continues amid concerns on macro recovery, COVID-19 management and tightening liquidity globally," Morgan Stanley said in a note.
+** For the week, the CSI 300 Index dropped 1.1%, while the Hang Seng index fell 0.8%. ** "Range-bound sentiment continues amid concerns on macro recovery, COVID-19 management and tightening liquidity globally," Morgan Stanley said in a note.
 "Earnings estimate reductions further accelerated."

 ** Real estate developers surged 2.7%, financial firms gained 1.3%, and construction engineering stocks jumped 4.1%. ** Energy and resources shares added 1.3% and 1.6%, respectively.